dezaen/dezaen.github.io/_assets/yarn/npm-registry-fetch/README.md

 If the request URI already has a query string, it will be merged with `opts.query`, preferring `opts.query` values.

-##### <a name="opts-refer"></a> `opts.refer`

-* Alias: `opts.referer`
-* Type: String
-* Default: null

-Value to use for the `Referer` header.
-The npm CLI itself uses this to serialize the npm command line using the given request.

 ##### <a name="opts-registry"></a> `opts.registry`

 * Type: URL
 * Default: `'https://registry.npmjs.org'`

 Registry configuration for a request.
 If a request URL only includes the URL path, this registry setting will be prepended.
-This configuration is also used to determine authentication details, so even if the request URL references a completely different host, `opts.registry` will be used to find the auth details for that request.

 See also [`opts.scope`](#opts-scope), [`opts.spec`](#opts-spec), and
 [`opts.<scope>:registry`](#opts-scope-registry) which can all affect the actual